tardisx/linkwallet/README.md

 A self-hosted bookmark database with full-text page content search.

-Searching uses English stemming, providing matches against similar words, in both page titles and page content.
-Searches are lightning fast.
+linkwallet uses the [Bleve](https://blevesearch.com) indexing library, providing excellent support for free-text queries over the content of all your bookmarked pages.

 ![Search][screenshot_search]

-Bookmark content is automatically re-scraped periodically.
+linkwallet indexes the page content, and automatically re-scrapes the pages periodically.
 Tags can be applied (though with the full-text search they are often not needed).
 Bookmarks can be easily managed, and can be imported or exported in bulk.

 ![Admin][screenshot_admin]